fwcd/bassbox/README.md

 An experimental audio player written in Rust and controllable via JSON-RPC.

 ## Try it
-Build and run the application using `cargo run` and play a song by entering:
+Build and run the application using `cargo run -- -e speaker` and play a song by entering:

 ```json
 {"jsonrpc":"2.0","id":0,"method":"audioPlayer.enqueueFile","params":["path/to/a/song.mp3"]}